JSubelj/g910-gkey-macro-support/README.md

 }
 ```

-Depending on the hotkey command, the syntax for "do" is different (supported characters for typeout and
+Depending on the hotkey command, the syntax for "do" is different:
-hotkeys are listed in [supported_keys.txt](docs/supported_keys.txt)):
  * `"typeout"` - Type out syntax is same as you would type text out (ex. "tyPe Me Out!")
  * `"shortcut"` - Shortcuts are separated by a plus sign and a comma (ex. "ctrl+c,ctrl+v")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.
  * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")
  * `"python"` - A Python one-line script.
 If output is desired, the script should define a global variable named `output_string` and set it to the string to be output.
  * `"uinput"` - A key defined by python3-uinput to emit (ex.
 KEY_F13 or KEY_KATAKANA)

-**Important: Commands and python code is executed as root**

 ### Profiles
 There are four profiles you can use and set up different gkey macros in config.
 Select the profile with M[1-3|R] key on your keyboard.